open-estuary/uefi/README.md

 3. UEFI image will be "Build/Pv660D02/RELEASE_GCC49/FV/PV660D02.fd" (Assuming you are using gcc 4.9, or else replace 49 in the path with your gcc version).

+[NOTE] As we need to build ACPI ASL file and some tables are only valid until ACPI specification v6.0, we recommend to use acpica tools of version 20150930 or later.